paktek123/raiser_rpg_framework/readme.md

 Lets create our own RPG adventure and introduce many of the concepts in Raiser RPG System.

-Lets open up `script.rpy` with a text editor.
+Open up `script.rpy` with a text editor.
 Remove everything from script.rpy and put the following inside:

 ```